 Disaster Legal Services (DLS) provides free legal help to low-income disaster survivors.
 If you're not able to get adequate legal services for your disaster-related needs, DLS may be able to help.

-FEMA provides this service through an agreement with the Young Lawyers Division of the American Bar Association.
-Their advice is limited to cases that will not generate a fee.
+FEMA provides this service through an agreement with the Young Lawyers Division of the American Bar Association (ABA).
+They may only provide advice for cases that will not generate a fee.

-For cases that may generate a fee, DLS turns them over to the local lawyer referral service.
+For cases that may generate a fee, the ABA person taking the call can turn them over to the local lawyer referral service.